kyverno/website/content/en/blog/releases/1-9-0/index.md

         - important-tool
 ```

 Once a PolicyException is created, a resource which is selected by the exception and also applies to the policy and rule combo named in the exception will be allowed to circumvent the policy.
-As shown, it'll be quite useful, we think, for users who want those one-time exceptions to validate rules which are in `enforce` mode although it works for other situations and rules as well.
+As shown, it'll be quite useful, we think, for users who want those one-time exceptions to validate rules which are in `Enforce` mode although it works for other situations and rules as well.
 Access to creating PolicyExceptions can be controlled through a combination of Kubernetes RBAC, your own GitOps review processes, and even Kyverno validate policies.

 ### Cleanup Policies